ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     remove
-      Removes systems from this field.
+      Removes all message scope systems from the profile.

+      This sets the profile to have no message scope (NOMSCOPE).

+      This option is mutually exclusive with :literal:`add` and :literal:`delete`.

       | **required**: False
       | **type**: list